 What the Future Holds

-Now 22, Akiane Kramarik and her family recently moved from the Gold Coast in Queensland, Australia back to the United States and are living near Chicago on a small farm.
+After years of international travel, Akiane Kramarik and her family have moved back to the United States and live near Chicago.

 Take a moment to explore more paintings of Jesus by Akiane Kramarik in our Online Gallery - Click Here to See More Jesus Art by Akiane Kramarik.